JawadYzbk/rustLink/README.md

     - Pair with Smart Devices
     - View list of Smart Devices per server
     - User could place custom markers on map showing where Smart Alarms are triggered
-- Atlas Auto Updater, currently users will need to update manually from GitHub releases
+- RustLink Auto Updater, currently users will need to update manually from GitHub releases

 ## How to Install

-- Download the latest installer from [Releases](https://github.com/jawadyazbek313/atlas-for-rust/releases)
+- Download the latest installer from [Releases](https://github.com/jawadyzbk/atlas-for-rust/releases)
-- After downloading, run `AtlasForRust-x.y.z-win.exe`
+- After downloading, run `RustLink-x.y.z-win.exe`
-- Connect with Rust+ from the Atlas welcome screen
+- Connect with Rust+ from the RustLink welcome screen
 - Pair with your Rust server from the in game menu

 ## How to build for development